It is possible to take naproxen without harmful side effects, but misusing naproxen or mixing it with alcohol can cause

 - potential chance of becoming addicted to alcohol

 When taken as directed, naproxen is not generally a risky medication.
 But combining any medication with alcohol, including naproxen, can cause various issues and potentially lead to a dependency on alcohol.

 Medically Supervised Detox Programs For Alcohol Use

 If someone is mixing alcohol and naproxen regularly, it may be a sign they are suffering from alcohol abuse or addiction.
 If you or someone close to you is facing alcohol addiction, there are effective treatment options available.
-Facing alcohol addiction can feel overwhelming, but it is treatable through the use of detox services, medication-assisted treatment, and therapeutic rehab facilities.
+Facing alcohol addiction can feel overwhelming, but it is treatable through the use of detox services, medication-assisted treatment, and therapeutic alcohol rehab facilities.

 When an individual uses alcohol heavily, their body develops a tolerance to the substance and becomes dependent on having alcohol to function normally.
 If an individual stops drinking suddenly, they will likely experience dangerous withdrawal symptoms.